scoiatael/appify/README.md

 appify -name "My Go Application" -icon ./icon.png /path/to/bin
 ```

-It will create a macOS Application.
+This will create a regular macOS Application, the `-menubar` flag can be set to create a menu bar only app.

 ## What next?